Skip to Content

 Step 4:

-Take your two paper plates and glue them together with the yellow sides out.
+Take your two paper plates and glue them together with the yellow sides.
 After the glue dries, your underwater scene is complete.

 Now you can pretend you are in a yellow submarine and are looking through the porthole.